Washington has 1,371 trained officials ready to begin contact tracing on the coronavirus, Inslee says

 The newly trained brigade of contact tracers are part of what Inslee called a three-pronged approach to locking down the virus: broad-based testing, isolation and contact tracing.

 When a person tests positive, they will receive a phone call from a contact tracer, Inslee said.
 The tracer will ask where the person has gone and who they’ve been in contact with.
-They’ll then call those people, telling them they’ve been in contact with someone who tested positive, and asking them to quarantine until they can be tested themselves and test negative.
+They’ll then call those people — ideally within 48 hours — telling them they’ve been in contact with someone who tested positive, and asking them to quarantine until they can be tested themselves and test negative.

 “It is supremely important to our ability to reopen our economy and our businesses while simultaneously protecting our health,” Inslee said of contact tracing, calling it “absolutely integral to our success.”